Serve the Public Good

 Careers in Law

 A career path in law doesn’t necessarily mean going to law school.
 Within law there are a number of positions to consider, including lawyers, paralegals, forensic experts, and court reporters.
-To learn more about all the ways in which one might get involved in the legal field, check out the Vault Guide to Law Jobs, and the Vault Guide to Criminal Justice Jobs.
+To learn more about all the ways in which one might get involved in the legal field as a lawyer, check out Fields of Law by LSAC, and Bureau of Labor Statistics List of Crime Fighting Careers.

 Careers in Government

 The government sector is home to many different types of jobs with various tasks associated with each one.
 In fact, the federal government developed 22 groups, or job families, that represent approximately 3,500 California government job classifications via Cal Careers.
-To get started with the breadth of areas in which to work, take a look at the Vault Guide to Government Jobs and the Vault Guide to Government Agency Career, which highlight a number of individual positions and agencies available at the federal level, with information about the work conducted, how to get experience, and how to apply.
-Many of these positions are also available at the state and local level.
+To get started with the breadth of areas in which to work, take a look at the Bureau of Labor Statistics Working for the Federal Government Part 1 and Part 2, which highlight a number of individual positions and agencies available at the federal level, with information about the work conducted, how to get experience, and how to apply.
+Many of these positions are also available at the state and local levels.

 You may be drawn to a government position because of the stability it offers.
 Others are drawn to the government because they wish to make political or social change and support their community.
 There are a large number of job titles within politics that you can explore including Foreign Service Officers, Intelligence Officers, Campaign Workers, among many more.
-To learn more about getting involved in serving your community through a political lense, take a look at the Vault Guide to Politics, Public Policy, & Activism Jobs, in addition to the guides above.
+To learn more about getting involved in serving your community through a political lense, take a look at the BLS Article Working in Politics, Policy, and Advocacy.

 The fields of law and government are versatile in terms of what major and minor you choose.